alerner1/engineering-manager-proto-1/README.md

 Design notes:

--- remove radio button on top right in favor of focus on design errors
+DONE -- remove radio button on top right in favor of focus on design errors

 --"predicted design errors" would bring you to screen 4 --shows list of design errors along with predicted risk broken up into high/medium/low risk --if you click on a specific design error it brings you to stock part page

 --predicted design errors is three color barchart: yellow/orange/red. red=high, orange=medium, yellow=low (show in legend)

+--We probably want to label the parts as high medium low severity as an additional column there)

 --replace "upcoming critical tasks" and "predictions" with "predicted risk"